304 North Cardinal St.

 It is an interesting decision.
 Nearby developments, such as 225 Marsh Wall, are of a similar size, but manage to provide over double the amount of affordable housing units.
 It was even noted during the planning application for Glengall Quay that Tower Hamlets currently has around 20,000 people on their waiting list for housing.

 Another minor negative with the new development is its location for public transport.

 Like all new developments on the Isle of Dogs, the 49-59 Millharbour site has been designated as car free.
 Therefore, residents will need to rely on public transport — being unable to apply for on street parking permits.

 This Millharbour development at Glengall Quay is a unique and interesting addition to this part of the Isle of Dogs.
-There has been a rapid expansion of build-to-rent buildings in the local area, with the introduction of the Canary Wharf Group’s three new buildings under the brand Vertus, alongside Sailmakers and The Collective.
+There has been a rapid expansion of build-to-rent buildings in the local area, with the introduction of the Canary Wharf Group’s three new buildings under the brand Vertus, alongside Sailmakers and The Collective Canary Wharf.

-While Glengall Quay doesn’t have a wealth of high-end amenities planned like nearby build-to-rent developments Sailmakers and The Collective Canary Wharf, it slots into the market as a more long-term and homely development.
+Glengall Quay doesn’t have a wealth of high-end amenities planned like these nearby build-to-rent developments.
+It slots into the market as a more long-term and homely development, at more affordable pricing.

 The Millharbour plots downside of slightly reduced public transport connectivity, is more than made up for by its quieter family-friendly location.

 Further away from the northern portion of the Isle of Dogs, there is less noise, less surrounding development, and the buildings will not be immediately overlooked.